-Connery turned 85 this year, and to celebrate the life of the “Greatest Living Scotsman”, BBC Scotland produced a fine documentary in which luminaries such as Terry Gilliam paid tribute to his outstanding career.
+Connery turned 90 this year, and to celebrate the life of the “Greatest Living Scotsman”, BBC Scotland produced a fine documentary in which luminaries such as Terry Gilliam paid tribute to his outstanding career.
 He’s both the definitive James Bond and a remarkable character actor who had graced half a dozen or more other masterpieces, often playing roles that were as far removed from the iconic secret agent as one can possibly imagine.

-Connery’s legacy has also been discussed this autumn with the release of two major films in which he was almost an off-screen presence, so powerfully did they remind audiences of him.
-First, of course, there was the new Bond film, Spectre, during the promotion of which Daniel Craig, arguably the best Bond since Connery, openly talked about wanting to do non-Bond roles once his time as 007 is up, which of course was what Connery excelled at.
+Connery’s legacy has also been discussed with the release of two major films in which he was almost an off-screen presence, so powerfully did they remind audiences of him.
+First, of course, was the Bond film, Spectre, during the promotion of which Daniel Craig, arguably the best Bond since Connery, openly talked about wanting to do non-Bond roles once his time as 007 is up, which of course was what Connery excelled at.

-Secondly, there was Michael Fassbender’s Macbeth, which prompted memories of the greatest film version of Macbeth never made.
-Connery actually did play Macbeth in a Canadian TV movie in the early 1960s, but apparently he had always dreamed of giving the play the big-screen treatment.
+Secondly, was Michael Fassbender’s Macbeth, which prompted memories of the greatest film version of Macbeth never made.
+Connery actually did play Macbeth in a Canadian TV movie in the early 1960s, but apparently, he had always dreamed of giving the play the big-screen treatment.
 A decade later, at the height of his Bond fame, he planned not only to star in a film of Macbeth but to direct it himself.
 However, he was deterred when Roman Polanski announced his post-Charles Manson, post-apocalyptic version of the play.
 It is a great shame, of course, that Connery never got to make his Macbeth, as it would have been a version of the Scottish play featuring the Scottish actor.

 Nevertheless, Connery’s non-Bond cinematic career is at least the equal of his career as Bond, which is the ultimate accolade.
 Here are his Top 10 non-Bond films.